vincentbmw/Ecommerce-with-redux-toolkit/README.md

 - **User Authentication**: The application has a complete authentication system including login, registration, and token verification.
 - **Protected Routes**: The routes for admin and seller pages are protected to ensure that only authorized users can access them.

-### 5. Responsive UI
-- The user interface is responsive, ensuring that the application works smoothly across different devices, including desktops and mobile phones.
-- **Sticky Footer**: A sticky footer is implemented so that it remains at the bottom of the page without overlapping the content.

 ## Tech Stack

 ### Frontend